 1 – Preparation is key!

-Next, and still very important is researching the company.
-Yes, you should know when they started, where they were based, what they initially did as a company at start-up because remember, companies expand and adapt!
-For example, did you know that Nintendo originally started producing playing cards in 1889?
-However, every candidate has read the company’s Wikipedia page, so the most important things to research are things that have happened recently in the company’s lifetime.
+Next, research the company.
+You should know when they started, where they were based, what they initially did as a company at start-up because remember, companies expand and adapt.

 That business award they won?
 Research that.
 If you’re a Sales guy, that major client they partnered up with a couple of years ago?
-Research that, and in the interview, ask them how they established that client.
-If you’re in Marketing, check out their target audience, what subsector of society buys this product, how do they approach it?
+Research that.
+If you’re in Marketing, check out their target audience, what sub-sector of society buys this product, how do they approach it?
 Ask them!
 Find out as much as you can.

-It does happen – Candidates miss out on jobs simply because when they were asked whether they had any questions, they just said no. Take an interest in this company, you could spend a few years of your life working there!
+Candidates have missed out on jobs simply because when they were asked whether they had any questions, they just said no. Take an interest in this company, you could spend a few years of your life working there.
 So get some questions prepared, 5 or so, because they’ll probably answer some before you ask.

 Find out about them because while they’re checking that you’re right for them, you need to check that they’re right for you.

 Please, DO NOT have a heavy night the day before an interview.
-Ensure your outfit is prepared, ironed and clean, fresh for the morning.
-Gents, you should ALWAYS wear a suit and tie unless you’ve been told otherwise, and ladies you should also be as smartly dressed as you can be, again unless you have other instructions.
+Ensure your outfit is ironed and clean, fresh for the morning.
+Gents, you should ALWAYS wear a suit and tie unless you’ve been told otherwise.
+Ladies, you should also be as smartly dressed as you can be, again unless you have other instructions.

 Map out your journey to the interview and get a nice early night.
 It seems obvious; however, you may not be the only candidate going for this position so do everything you can to stand out for all the right reasons.